Chancellor’s Emergency Operations Policy Group

 • High-level conflict resolution

-• Waiving university polices to facilitate response and recovery (bid processes, paperwork requirements, HR or benefits changes, etc.)
+• Waiving university policies (bid processes, paperwork requirements, HR, or benefits changes)

-• Communication with Offices of the Chancellor and the President, and other executive authorities
+• Advising the Chancellor, the President, and other executive authorities on policy issues.

-• Approve reallocation of resources across conventional boundaries
+• Approving reallocation of resources across conventional boundaries